solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

   </figcaption>
 </figure>

+### Final Loss Function

-The final loss function is composed of the expansion loss of the coarse output as well as the EMD of the coarse and final output, compared to a point cloud sampled from the ground truth shape.
+The final loss function is composed of the expansion loss of the coarse output as well as the EMD of the coarse and final output.

 <figure>